 In simple terms, focal length is defined by the distance between the front of the sensor (or film plane) and the “point of sharp focus” when the lens is focused to infinity.
 Here’s a diagram that shows this concept and might clear things up for you.

-Although this diagram shows ‘what’ the focal represents, it doesn’t really matter in your day to day photography.
+Although this diagram shows ‘what’ the focal length represents, it doesn’t really matter in your day to day photography.
 What you do need to know is how one focal length relates to another and more importantly how to choose the right focal length for the shot you are taking.

 Grouping Lenses by Focal Length